-Learning spaces that foster collaboration and inspire innovation
+Learning spaces foster collaboration and inspire innovation

-Design that moves instruction from a single cell to multiple points of interaction permeates the new building.
-In order to prepare future health care leaders, nurse faculty and researchers, the School of Nursing must equip health care professionals with skills to make life-or-death decisions quickly.
+“Adults learn best when they are actively participating and pursuing lines of inquiry that they generate themselves,” says Debra Bakerjian, clinical professor.
+“We are moving from faculty being a ‘sage on the stage’ to an environment where educators are the ‘guide on the side.’”
+Design that moves instruction from a single cell to multiple points of interaction permeates Betty Irene Moore Hall.
+To prepare future health care leaders, nurse faculty and researchers, the School of Nursing must equip health care professionals with skills to make life-or-death decisions quickly.
 Interactive learning enables graduates to quickly recall retained information in stressful situations.